-UDFI is related to the portion of a property that was debt-financed to acquire the real estate investment in your self-directed IRA.
-This type of transaction (your IRA borrowing funds to invest) caused the account to acquire what is called acquisition indebtedness—because, without debt-financing your IRA would not have acquired the asset.
+When a self-directed IRA borrows funds to invest, this type of transaction causes the account to acquire what is called acquisition indebtedness—because, without debt-financing, your IRA would not have acquired the asset.

-IRC 514 explains UDFI in great detail, but it is critical that you consult with your accountant or other tax professional, as well, to ensure your IRA remains in compliance with IRS guidelines.
+IRC 514 explains UDFI in great detail, but it is critical that you consult with your accountant or other tax professionals, as well, to ensure your IRA remains in compliance with IRS guidelines.